 be able to edit existing submissions, or make new ones.

-will be made after an interim report is completed, and the final installment of the student
+June 26, 2015, the second installment will be made after an interim report is completed, and the final installment of

 - Only one proposal per faculty mentor will be accepted.

-Note:If the student is graduating in December 2014, they are still required to
+Note:If the student is graduating in December 2015, they are still required to come back to

-come back to Buffalo State in the spring, 2015 and present their findings at the SRCC (see #4 below).
+Buffalo State in the spring, 2016 and present their findings at the SRCC (see #4 below).

-- Required participation of the student in the Seventeenth Annual Student Research and Creativity Celebration (April, 2015).
+- Required participation of the student in the Eighteenth Annual Student Research and Creativity Celebration

 Proposals will be reviewed by anonymous faculty within the academic school of the faculty mentor.
 The evaluation criteria are available online and include: Project/Creative Activity Criteria (35 points), Student Criteria (35 points), and Faculty Mentor Criteria (30 points).